 MAT 2141 and MAT 2143.

 Click the above header to download lecture notes for the course.
 They are a single file that may be updated as the course progresses.
-They should be complemented by your own class notes.
-I will often say more in class than is in the lecture notes.
+Students will be expected to read assigned sections of these notes before class.
+(See the syllabus.)

 There are two main locations for information regarding the course: